 The biggest question, though, is: Is this really the right move?
 Especially for a designer who's reclusive ways have made him more of an industry shadow than an industry star?
 Sure, Slimane's glam rock collections for Saint Laurent have earned him enough clout to be recruited for his next great venture.
 But at a time when the map to a more empowering and realistic approach to fashion is being redrawn, what place will the working women Philo strived so hard to cater to have in Slimane's vision?
 We can't yet be sure, which feels more uneasy than it does hopeful.
 But, as goes with these sorts of things, optimism is key — and a maturing of Slimane's obsession with "young" and "cool" could be a part of the plan.

-For now, Slimane's studio for Céline will be based in Los Angeles, where his Saint Laurent quarters sat in a bubble of West coast trends.
-Additionally, a prototype studio and atelier will stay in Paris, and Philo's studio in London will close.
+For now, Slimane's studio for Céline is based in Los Angeles, where his Saint Laurent quarters sat in a bubble of West coast trends.
+Additionally, a prototype studio and atelier remains in Paris, and Philo's studio in London has closed.
+And Slimane's already brought several of his ex-Saint Laurent staffers over.
 As we wait for Slimane's takeover to commence, we're looking back at his signatures during his time at Saint Laurent that could very well show up in his collections for Céline.
 See: nudity, grunge, asymmetry, a (mostly) black color palette, leather, and more.
-Whether that's a good or bad thing, especially for a brand that practically defined contemporary minimalism, well, we'll have to wait and see.
+Whether that's a good or bad thing, especially for a brand that practically defined contemporary minimalism, well, we'll find out very soon.